SnehaTalukdar/Logistic_Regression-Breast_Cancer/README.md

+# Analysis of Breast Cancer Datasets

+## Important Notice:
+The original dataset had some errors, which were discovered after the initial upload.
+Before uploading, a final cleaning step was added to address these issues.
+Both the code and the cleaned dataset file are included separately.

 # Classification of Breast Cancer Using Logistic Regression
 -> Using the Breast Cancer Wisconsin dataset from Scikit-learn, this project uses logistic regression to categorize breast cancer tumors as either malignant or benign.